Why Buy a Gun Trust?

 A Trust is a Completely Private Document

 A gun trust has advantages over forming a corporation or LLC to purchase the NFA weapons.
-A corporation or LLC is similar to a gun trust in that those entities do not have to submit a photograph, signature, or obtain a CLEO signature along with the BATFE form.
+A corporation or LLC is similar to a gun trust in the registration process with the ATF.
 However, a corporation or LLC must be registered with the State, the registration documents are public, and they have reporting requirements.
 A corporation or LLC also have additional state registration fees and requirements.
 A NFA gun trust is a completely private document that never has to report to anyone and the only additional fee for a NFA gun trust is the fee you pay to receive your NFA Gun trust from Secure Gun Trust.com.

 Protection for Your Beneficiaries and Others Who You Wish to Use the NFA Weapons